pitta-bread/f1-chatter/docs/high_level.md

 few parameters, to make it easy to fetch and update the database with the latest messages.
 This will need to custom parse and ingest the JSON data.
 3. Add in to the start script the automation of this, running it once every 30 seconds in an endless loop, with error handling so it never brings the whole stack down.
+Failed polls must be logged.
 4. Then add an endpoint for latest_state, that allows a future frontend to get the data it needs for the most recent 30 second period.
 It would return the `highlight_message` so the frontend knows which driver on track to show a message against.
 The highlight